mavlink/mavlink-devguide/en/services/component_information.md

 ### Translations

-- A method for setting/updating the translation file has not yet been determined (if hosted on a server, a component never sees the file, which might be changed any time)
-- There is no end-to-end prototype of the translation system, so there may still be other issues.
+The proposal is:
+- File format be Qt's `.ts` file format, wrapped in a custom container format.
+- General metadata will contain the location of translation file URIs, but not their CRC.
+- A GCS or other system that needs translation data is expected to poll for it and download it regularly (e.g. on boot).
+  If it is not possible to detect the file has changed on the server, a GCS should update anyway on a regular basis.

+This is being prototyped.
+Once there is a working version, the approach will be documented here.

 ### Schema Management